rafatuita/dashboard_wiki/Access-control.md

 ### Kubeconfig

-This method of logging in is provided for convenience only.
+This method of logging in is provided for convenience.
 Only authentication options specified by `--authentication-mode` flag are supported in kubeconfig file.
 In case it is configured to use any other way, error will be shown in Dashboard.
+External identity providers or certificate-based authentication are not supported at this time.

 ![zrzut ekranu z 2017-08-31 13-28-38](https://user-images.githubusercontent.com/2285385/29920994-5214087e-8e50-11e7-8ab9-c75755b62a47.png)